adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

     * Standard Protection ICS System
     * Decentralized Security Control Combinations

-## VI.
-System Design
+### System Purpose
 * System Purpose? - What does this system do?
 * System Components
 * System Security Controls
+* * Functional Explanation of the system

+### System Architecture
 * System Diagrams
-* Functional Explanation of the system
 * How does this design fit the methodology and does it solve the problem?

+### System Reqirements
+* Assets in ICS Systems
+* Threat/Asset Groupings
+* Decentralized Security Controls and Threat Groups
+* System Functional Requirements
+* System Non-Functional Requirements

-## VII.
-System Emulation
+## V. System Emulation
 * System Emulation Software Explanation
     * Why did we choose this approach
 * System Emulation Implementation Methodology